NITCbase/nitcbase.github.io/docs/Design/Schema Layer.md

     // get the relation's open relation id using OpenRelTable::getRelId() method

     // if relation is not open in open relation table, return E_RELNOTOPEN
-    // (check if the value returned from getRelationId function call = E_RELNOTOPEN)
+    // (check if the value returned from getRelId function call = E_RELNOTOPEN)

     // create a bplus tree using BPlusTree::bPlusCreate() and return the value
     // return BPlusTree::bPlusCreate();